Lucaszw/Resume/README.md

 ### 3D Graphics

-- Strong knowledge of 3D Meshes, 3D Rendering / Graphics Algorithms, and Game Development.
+- Strong knowledge of 3D Meshes, 3D Rendering / Graphics Algorithms, Shaders, and Game Development.
-- Used WebGL and ThreeJS for many personal and corporate related projects.
+- Use WebGL and ThreeJS for many personal and corporate related projects.

 ### Programming Models / Design Patterns